Acupuncture: Regulation

 There are various government and trade association regulatory bodies for acupuncture in the United Kingdom, the United States, Saudi Arabia, Australia, New Zealand, Japan, Canada, and in European countries and elsewhere.
-The World Health Organization recommends that before being licensed or certified, an acupuncturist receive 200 hours of specialized training if they are a physician and 2,500 hours for non-physicians; many governments have adopted similar standards.
+The World Health Organization recommends that an acupuncturist receive 200 hours of specialized training if they are a physician and 2,500 hours for non-physicians before being licensed or certified; many governments have adopted similar standards.

-In Hong Kong, the practice of acupuncture is regulated by the Chinese Medicine Council that was formed in 1999 by the Legislative Council.
-It includes a licensing exam and registration, as well as degree courses approved by the board.
+In Hong Kong, the practice of acupuncture is regulated by the Chinese Medicine Council, which was formed in 1999 by the Legislative Council.
+It includes a licensing exam, registration, and degree courses approved by the board.
 Canada has acupuncture licensing programs in the provinces of British Columbia, Ontario, Alberta and Quebec; standards set by the Chinese Medicine and Acupuncture Association of Canada are used in provinces without government regulation.
 Regulation in the US began in the 1970s in California, which was eventually followed by every state but Wyoming and Idaho.
 Licensing requirements vary greatly from state to state.
 The needles used in acupuncture are regulated in the US by the Food and Drug Administration.
 In some states acupuncture is regulated by a board of medical examiners, while in others by the board of licensing, health or education.